VolleyManagement/volley-management/CONTRIBUTING.md

 We have Slack chat [volleymanagement.slack.com](https://volleymanagement.slack.com/).
 As the project is relatively small all questions can be asked in `#general` channel

-As for now to get access to this chat please write email to [Sergii Diachenko](mailto:sdiachenko AT outlook DOT com).
+As for now to get access to this chat please write email to Sergii Diachenko(mailto:sdiachenko AT outlook DOT com).
 In future we might get this automated.

 ## How Can I Contribute? ##
 ### Reporting Bugs ###